-Take in the scene
+Movement photography: Take in the scene

 The settings used in street photography and sport scenes might be vastly different, even if the final result is the same—a frozen moment.
 The same is true if you want to show the traces of a person’s movement or register the progression of the luminous trail of a moving car, for instance.
-The settings must be adapted to the scene and the desired outcome.
+The settings to photograph movement must be adapted to the scene and the desired outcome.

-Shutter speed priority versus the manual mode
+Motion photography: Shutter speed priority versus the manual mode

-To make sure that you capture motion the way you want to, it is best to forego automatic settings and either opt for the manual mode or select shutter speed priority (called TV, time value, or S, speed, depending on your camera model).
+In motion photography, to make sure that you capture motion the way you want to, it is best to forego automatic settings and either opt for the manual mode or select shutter speed priority (called TV, time value, or S, speed, depending on your camera model).

-How to adjust shutter speed
+Photographing motion: How to adjust shutter speed

-As a rule, 1/60s is the minimal speed if you want to obtain a relatively sharp image.
+In movement photography, as a rule, 1/60s is the minimal speed if you want to obtain a relatively sharp image.
 Logically, the higher the shutter speed, the more you will freeze the movement, and vice versa.
 You may, for example, use 1/400 seconds for sport photography or 1 second to achieve a silk effect.

 Keep your eye on the subject

-Another useful thing to remember is to point your camera ahead of the unfolding action and keep the subject in the corner of your other eye.
+Another useful thing to remember when photographing motion is to point your camera ahead of the unfolding action and keep the subject in the corner of your other eye.
 You will thus be able to frame your image better, wait for the subject to move into the frame, and take the shot at the right moment.

 Bring a tripod

-If you prefer longer exposures, make sure to bring a tripod so that the image is not blurred because the camera is shaken during shooting.
+If you prefer longer exposures when capturing motion, make sure to bring a tripod so that the image is not blurred because the camera is shaken during shooting.
 With the help of a tripod you will get a clearer backdrop and will be able to better foreground the moving subject.

-Practice makes perfect
+Movement photography: practice makes perfect

-Seizing motion means either freezing it or letting it unfold.
+Movement photography and seizing motion means either freezing it or letting it unfold.
 For movement to be perceptible as such, switch to the manual mode, analyze the scene in front of you, anticipate, and … practice!
 As your experience grows, setting the shutter speed will be as easy as the ABC’s.

 By Céline Nebor